vincentserpoul/techblog-hugo/content/post/javascript-dev-environment.md

 ### Install nodejs essential packages

-npm install -g eslint jshint webpack webpack-dev-server babel-eslint serve
+npm install -g eslint webpack webpack-dev-server babel-eslint serve

 ### Install sublime-text essential plugins

-With the help of the package manager, in sublime-text, install the following packages: babel, Sublime-Linter-Contrib-eslint, React ES6 snippets, SublimeLinter-jshint
+With the help of the package manager, in sublime-text, install the following packages: babel, Sublime-Linter-Contrib-eslint, React ES6 snippets

 ### Make sure your linter is working